hiconic-os/hiconic.ci.docker/README.md

 To set an older version as the latest, run:
 * **Restore Image - Hiconic SDK**

 You need to enter the version (run number) as input.
-Note that the run number is visible in the workflow runs list.
+Note that the run number is visible in the [workflow runs list](https://github.com/hiconic-os/hiconic.ci.docker/actions), e.g.
+> Build Image - Devrock SDK #420: Manually run by codejunkie

 Snapshots for `main` branch:
 * [Base](https://github.com/hiconic-os/hiconic.ci.docker/pkgs/container/ci-base-snapshot%2Fmain)